 I talk about using EMF meters to find sources of radiation in your home all the time, but I am never able to be specific about how to do this.
-In this article, we’re going to go in-depth (while staying practical) on how to measure EMFs in your home, work, or anywhere else.

 I’ll talk about the various kinds of EMF radiation, why they are dangerous, and how you can measure them yourself.